-As Ireland is my home country I guess this is the country where I’m the destination expert.
-I’ll be honest, Ireland is a difficult country to live in, the cost of living and the inclement weather being the most obvious challenges.
+I’ll start that honesty process by saying Ireland is a difficult country to live in, the cost of living and the inclement weather being the most obvious challenges.
 But it’s a country with a strong social conscience, an excellent education system, is politically stable and respected internationally for its diplomacy.

 The Ireland I’ll be referring to from here on is the Republic of Ireland.

 Visa: Visa-free travel is in place for citizens of EU/EEA countries and for a number of other countries including USA and Canada.
 Please see the Department of Foreign Affairs website for further information on visa requirements.

 Language: Irish may be one of our official languages but everyone speaks English.
 The second-most spoken language in Ireland is Polish.
 For a humorous look at language in Ireland check out my blog post on Irish Slang.

 A to B: This is where the fun/nightmare begins!
 As small as Ireland may look on a world map, it’s a tricky country to get from A to B by public transport.
 Dublin city is better served by public transport than the rest of the country with a variety of options: Bus, mainline rail, DART, Luas.
 Dublin also has a free bicycle rental scheme, dublinbikes.